ajmalrasouli/ai-storyteller/README.md

    - Add characters (comma-separated)
    - Choose an age group
    - Click "Begin Your Magical Adventure" to generate
+   - An AI-generated illustration will be created automatically

 2. **View Stories**:
    - Browse all stories in the "My Stories" tab
    - View favorite stories in the "Favorites" tab
    - Click on a story card to view the full content with animated text reveal
+   - Each story includes a unique AI-generated illustration

 3. **Story Actions**:
    - Add/remove stories from favorites
    - Listen to stories with natural text-to-speech narration
    - Email stories to share them with others
    - Print stories in a nicely formatted layout
+   - Regenerate illustrations if desired

 ## Animation Features